lindseysatterfield/nashville-night-out/README.md

 [Nashville Night Out](https://nashville-night-out.netlify.app/)

 #### Motivation
 Nashville is quickly becoming a foodie town.
 As someone who likes to visit new restaurants, I have a hard time choosing which one to try out as there are so many to choose from.
 With the help of this app, I have a way to log them to keep track of where I have and haven't been.
-With the Let's Eat randomizer feature, I now have the option to never ask "Where should we eat tonight?" ever again as a restauruant will be chosen for me.
+With the Let's Eat randomizer feature, I now have the option to never ask "Where should we eat tonight?" ever again as a restaurant will be chosen for me.
 #### ERD
 [Link](https://dbdiagram.io/d/60b16368b29a09603d170c69)